|Course Length:||3 Years Full-Time|

 - Develop expertise in the design and implementation of games software, from computer graphics and digital animation, to games engines, mobile apps and streaming media;

 - Initial accreditation awarded by BCS, The Chartered Institute for IT, for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.

-This degree is for those who wish to study games programming whilst also acquiring the technical abilities to enhance their future employability in a wide range of areas.
+This degree is for those who wish to study games programming while also acquiring the technical abilities to enhance their future employability in a wide range of areas.
 While the focus of the modules relates to computer gaming, the course has been designed to provide extensive skills and knowledge that can be applied to a number of industry sectors.
 The programme has been aligned to the current SFIAplus skill standards, which are widely recognised among the IT industry and adopted by the British Computer Society (BCS).
 This means that graduates will not only meet the industry expectations for programming roles, but can take the first steps towards attaining chartered status within the industry.

 Course in Depth

 In Year 1 you will study a balanced range of current computing topics from fundamentals of analysis and construction of systems to multimedia technologies.
 Part of your first year studies will look at career options within the computing and IT industry.

 Year 2 enhances your programming skills by exploring a range of techniques relevant to the gaming industry, and aligned with the development of novel user interfaces and controllers which enhance the game players’ experience.
 You will also experiment with toolsets which are appropriate in the industry, such as 3D gaming engines and 3D modeling tools, introducing core concepts which you will utilise in your final year project.